IamAmbrose/Netflix_data-cleaning-analysis-and-visualization/README.md

-# 🎬 Netflix Data: Cleaning, Analysis & Visualization (Beginner ML Project)
+# 🎬 Netflix Data: Cleaning, Analysis & Visualization

 This project analyzes a real Netflix dataset with **Python, Pandas, Matplotlib, Seaborn, and Streamlit**.
 It includes data cleaning, exploratory data analysis (EDA), clear insights, and is ready for beginner-level machine learning tasks.